peterlittig/mathclub/cipher/README.md

 ```318097442606277381400522571003416825111```

 This string of digits is the ciphertext associated to the input plaintext.
 Who on Earth can tell what that means??
 Ah!
 Anyone who knows the table of mappings can use it convert each three-digit number back to the original bigram.
-Hopefully, the only one who knows the key besides Noah is the intended receipient of the message!
+Hopefully, the only one who knows the key besides Noah is the intended recipient of the message!

 ## The Code